Saving Throws and Resistances

 What the Saving Throw Numbers Mean

-When statting pieces of equipment for saving throw effects, the lower the
+When statting pieces of equipment for saving throw effects, the higher the

 will protect you even more.
-Effects with positive modifiers, such a
+Effects with negative modifiers, such a

 saving throw type is effected separately, for better or for worse.